 The Statewide Anaesthesia and Perioperative Care Clinical Network (SWAPNET) was established in 2007 in response to a request by clinicians working within anaesthesia and perioperative care to improve anaesthesia and perioperative service delivery in Queensland.

-The network is led by a multidisciplinary steering committee with geographical and service delivery representation including anaesthetists and perioperative nurses, an anaesthetic support officer, rural generalist, pharmacist and consumer, obstetrics anaesthetist, paediatrics anaesthetist, digital hospital representatives, college presidents / delegates, Chair of the Queensland Perioperative and Periprocedural Anaesthetic Mortality Review Committee (QPPAMRC), Chair of the Statewide Surgical Advisory Committee and President of the Private Hospitals Association or delegates.
+The network is led by a multidisciplinary steering committee with geographical and service delivery representation including anaesthetists and perioperative nurses, an anaesthetic support officer, rural generalist, pharmacist and consumer, obstetrics anaesthetist, paediatrics anaesthetist, digital hospital representatives, college presidents / delegates, Chair of the Queensland Perioperative and Periprocedural Anaesthetic Mortality Review Committee (QPPAMRC) and Chair of the Queensland Surgical Advisory Committee.

 Communication, collaboration and consensus underpin all decisions made by the steering committee on behalf of the network.

 - Identify and drive initiatives to improve the quality, safety and effectiveness of anaesthesia and perioperative care in Queensland.

 - Provide expertise, direction and advice to the Department of Health in relation to anaesthesia and perioperative care-related service planning and emerging issues at the local, statewide and national levels.